 Our vast array of tools and resources will help you navigate all sorts of production issues, from work permits to on- set safety.
 Find links and contact info for relevant government agencies, industry associations, guilds and unions, production directories, entertainment job listings and more.
 Find useful charts for studio zones weather and college locations to name a few.

 The CFC supports a production-friendly environment to retain/grow production jobs and economic activity statewide.
-It works in conjunction with more than 50 local film offices/commissions (Regional Film Partners) across California to manage filming-related issues and requests.
-More information is available at
+It works in conjunction with just under 60 local film offices/commissions (Regional Film Partners) across California.
+More information is available here.

 We look forward to helping you make your next project in California a success!